 The Board are responsible for the other information.
-The other information comprises the information included in the Annual Report but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Annual Report but does not include the financial statements and statement of service performance and our auditor's report thereon.
 The Annual Report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the financial statements and statement of service performance does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit of otherwise appears to be materially misstated.
+In connection with our audit of the financial statements and statement of service performance, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and statement of service performance, or our knowledge obtained in the audit of otherwise appears to be materially misstated.